byuphamerator/phamerator-dev/README.md

 are provided  below.
 See the script usage for more information.
 Run the command like this:

-./phamerator/phamBuilder4.py -u <username> -p -s <database-server> -d
+./phamerator/phamBuilder4.py -u $username$ -p -s $database-server$ -d
-<database> -c 0.325 -b 1e-50
+$database$ -c 0.325 -b 1e-50

-where <username> is your database username, <database-server> is the hostname of your database server, and <database> is the name of your database.
+where $username$ is your database username, $database-server$ is the hostname of your database server, and $database$ is the name of your database.
 This process also takes a long time, so now is a great time to take a break.

 Finally, you have the option of determining conserved domains for the Phams in